 Educator’s Guide to Seat at the Table Exhibition

-TEACHERS: To access the virtual tour video for use with your class, please go to https://visionforwardatdrexel.org/virtualtour.
+TEACHERS: To request an in-person guided tour for your class, please click here.
+To access the virtual tour video for use with your class, please go to https://visionforwardatdrexel.org/virtualtour.
 Access the exhibition’s touchscreen multimedia content about 18 pioneering women at https://visionforwardatdrexel.org/seatatthetable.
 It tells the stories of trailblazers in six categories: Agents of Change, Politics & Government, Business & Finance, STEM, Communications & Media, and Sports.

 Video: The 19th Amendment – A Woman’s Right to Vote